-Document C/S A.001 (DDP) contains detailed information on data distribution procedures.
+Document C/S A.001 contains detailed information on data distribution procedures.
 These procedures are part of the functional requirements imposed on Cospas-Sarsat MCCs.
 The basic functional and processing requirements, which are further described in the sections below, of an MCC are to:

-- a) receive data from its associated LUTs and other MCCs; - b) validate alert messages based on format and content; - c) selectively process data; - d) match distress alert signals emanating from the same beacon source; - e) confirm position; - f) geographically sort distress alert data to determine the appropriate recipient of the alert data; - g) filter redundant distress alert data as described in C/S A.001; - h) provide notification of country of beacon registration (NOCR) for 406 MHz beacons as required; - i) process ship security alerts; - j) process return link service (RLS) beacon alerts; and - k) process ELT-DT beacon alerts.
+- a) receive data from its associated LUTs and other MCCs; - b) validate alert messages based on format and content; - c) selectively process data; - d) match distress alert signals emanating from the same beacon source; - e) confirm position; - f) geographically sort distress alert data to determine the appropriate recipient of the alert data; - g) maintain up-to-date configuration about: - satellites, - LUTs, - MCCs, - beacon characteristics associated with the type approval certificate numbers, - country codes; - h) filter redundant distress alert data as described in C/S A.001; - i) provide notification of country of beacon registration (NOCR) for 406-MHz beacons as required; - j) process ship security alerts; - k) process return link service (RLS) beacon alerts; and - l) process ELT(DT) alerts.